NabiKAZ/Instagram-API-wiki/FAQ.md

 ### How can i capture requests?

 You can use any proxy you want.
 Remember to disable cert pinning.
 If you have any doubt, search in google.

+### checkpoint required

+If you get `checkpoint_required` use this script: https://github.com/mgp25/Instagram-API/blob/master/examples/checkpoint.php

+Or login to your account using your mobile device, that should fix it.